Breathless: Criterion Collection

 “Jean Seberg” is a mini-profile of her career.
 It starts with her Hollywood films and we see footage of an early screen-test for Saint Joan (1957).
 This extra also chronicles her meteoric rise and fall while also analyzing her performance in Breathless.
 Finally, it briefly examines her career afterwards.

-“Breathless as Criticism” is a video essay by film critic Jonathan Rosenbaum that analyzes the film and cites cultural references within it.
+“Breathless as Criticism” is a video essay by film critic Jonathan Rosenbaum that analyzes Breathless and cites cultural references within it.
 For example, we see how Godard was influenced by a scene from Samuel Fuller’s Forty Guns (1957).
 Godard viewed filmmaking as another form of film criticism.

 “Chambre 12, Hotel de suede” is an 80 minute, 1993 French documentary that revisits the locations, cast and crew involved in making Breathless.
 It is cheekily shot in a similar style to the film with the interviewer imitating Belmondo.
 This is an in-depth look at the development of Godard’s film with surviving cast and crew recounting their experiences.